Sarah Longfield Coach Running an online Workshop

 Best for: teams that are currently undergoing change, uncertainty or experiencing some difficult relationships.

-1. This workshop leans into elements of positive psychology to allow for open, respectful and impactful dialogue leading to the creation of a collaborative, workable action plan.
+1. This workshop leans into elements of positive psychology to allow for open, respectful and impactful dialogue.
+The group will actively listen, work together creatively and ultimately collaborate on the creation of a collaborative, workable action plan.

 1. Key Takeaway: Participants will go away with a renewed belief in the power of the team, clearer communication pathways and a firm understanding of their role in the plan ahead.